mbd98/COMP409-Final/readme.txt

 Unfortunately, I was unable to get the program to exit once all input tokens were processed, so a helping hand will be needed!

+IMPORTANT NOTE: Please read the channel identifiers on the flow chart to correspond to the boolean values 1=true and 0=false (the code uses the requested specification in the assignment instructions)